 Some states have programs in place that may require pregnant women who are found to be abusing drugs to go into inpatient substance abuse treatment.
 The idea of such policies is that the safety of the developing fetus, especially considering the risk of drug use, is more important than the parent’s autonomy.

 Again, these laws vary by state.
 For example, it is a criminal offense in Tennessee to abuse drugs while pregnant.

 There is a strong argument to be made that these laws are the wrong approach, making women struggling with drugs less likely to seek help from doctors during their pregnancies.
 In most instances, treatment facilities are ready and willing to help pregnant women who are struggling with addiction without reporting them to legal entities.
 The goal of addiction treatment professionals is to ensure the safety of both mother and baby.
-There are various public organizations, on both a state and federal level, dedicated to helping pregnant women who are struggling with addiction.
-Usually, pregnant women take priority over others who are waiting for public addiction treatment.

 Not all substance abuse treatment centers are equipped to help women who are pregnant and struggling with addiction.
 Pregnancy presents a more complex medical situation that must be monitored, particularly during withdrawal.
 If the addiction treatment center you choose is not equipped to treat a pregnant woman medically, they should refer you to an appropriate medical facility.

 Once you have found a facility equipped to meet your needs, understand that while the process probably won’t be easy, it is what is best for your developing child and you.
 Beating addiction will impact more than just your child’s health.
 The program will teach you many ways to resist drug cravings and build a positive network to help you live a healthy life in sobriety.